Training for Gold Leads to Healthier Kids

 gymnastics training idea is to let your young gymnast use two

-chairs placed at shoulder width apart to raise himself up.
+chairs placed at shoulder width apart to raise themselves up.
 This

 helps to build arm strength.
 Make sure you support the chairs